arabellas-craft/arabellas-craft.github.io/_posts/2025-10-25-common-tea-leaf-symbols.md

 ### Nature: The Foundation and the Sky

 **Trees** are about roots and growth.
 They're your stability, your foundation.
 A strong, clear tree suggests solid ground beneath you.
-A bare or damaged tree might point to family issues or feeling unrooted.
-Trees grow slowly, unlike fast moving birds or fish, so they often represent long term situations and established patterns.
+A bare or damaged tree points to family issues or feeling unrooted.
+Trees grow slowly, unlike fast-moving birds or fish, so they often represent long-term situations and established patterns.

 **Flowers** burst into your cup with joy, romance, and temporary beauty.
 Like real flowers, these symbols suggest something lovely but not necessarily permanent.
 A flower near the rim means you're in a blooming phase right now.
-Multiple flowers?
-Your social life is in full spring.
+Multiple flowers mean your social life is in full spring.

-**Mountains** present you with a choice of interpretation: obstacle or achievement?
-The key is position and your gut reaction.
-A mountain in your path might be a challenge to overcome.
-A mountain you've just passed?
-Something you've already conquered.
+**Mountains** present a choice of interpretation: obstacle or achievement.
+Position and your gut reaction decide which.
+A mountain in your path is a challenge to overcome.
+A mountain you've just passed is something you've already conquered.
 Humans have always seen high peaks as tests of endurance and markers of accomplishment.

 **Stars** appear as points of hope and aspiration.
 They're guidance in darkness, dreams you're reaching for, wishes yet to manifest.
 Stars connect to spiritual aspiration and celestial influence, appropriate for tiny points of light or tea that catch your eye and make you look up.

 **Clouds** muddy the waters, literally.
 They're confusion, uncertainty, or transition periods where clarity hasn't arrived yet.
-Here's something interesting: clouds can soften other symbols.
+Clouds also soften other symbols around them.
 Dark predictions get lighter.
-Good news might be delayed but not denied.
+Good news gets delayed but not denied.
 Pay attention to what the clouds are surrounding.

 ### Objects: Tools and Thresholds